coderdj/kodiaq/source/intro.rst

 Use Guidelines
 --------------

+kodiaq is currently closed-source and its distribution is limited.
-kodiaq is developed for the XENON1T experiment.
-However many parts of the code are general enough to be reused for other data acquisition purposes.
-At the moment all access to source or compiled code, documentation, or anything else related to kodiaq is restricted to members of the XENON1T collaboration.
+However, many parts of the code are general enough to be reused for other data acquisition purposes.
+If you are interested in the system feel free to drop us a line.

-kodiaq is developed by the University of Bern XENON1T group.
+kodiaq is developed at the University of Bern.
 If you have questions, comments, want to help, or want to buy us a beer we would love to hear from you.